conestack/plumber/README.rst

 -------------------

 The ``plumber`` metaclass creates plumbing classes according to instructions found on plumbing parts.
-First all instructions are gathered, then they are applied in two stages: extension and pipelines, docstrings and optional ``zope.interfaces``.
+First, all instructions are gathered, then they are applied in two stages: stage1: extension and stage2: pipelines, docstrings and optional ``zope.interfaces``.

 .. contents::